TomographicImaging/iDVC/docs/source/viewer.rst

 We observed that you should **not** exceed half of the number of cores of your machine (especially if hyperthreading is active).
-In any case, it seems that exceeding 16 threads leads to a slowdown of the analysis probably due to issues accessing data (either because of CPU's cache memory, I/O).
+In any case, it seems that exceeding 16 threads leads to a slowdown of the analysis probably due to issues accessing data (because of CPU's cache memory and/or I/O).